johnpapa/angular-styleguide/README.md

 ## JS Hint

   - **Use an Options File**: Use JS Hint for linting your JavaScript and be sure to customize the JS Hint options file and include in source control.
+See the [JS Hint docs](http://www.jshint.com/docs/) for details on the options.

     *Why?*: Provides a first alert prior to committing any code to source control.